Updated: Aug 2

 Another factor that comes into play is exposure to the elements.
 It's hard to escape from the hot Texas sunshine and damaging UV rays.

 Generally, refreshing the parking lot striping once every one or two years should keep your lot looking its best all year long.
+While you're at it, you might also need to upgrade your business signage with a company like SWBP.

 When you work with Semper Fi Striping, the leading parking lot striping company in Fort Worth, Texas, they help support your commitment to a clean, easy to navigate parking area.